 For example, training that helps to reduce the risks of becoming a victim of violent assault or to avoid becoming the perpetrator of an unlawful assault may be considered a must for all employees whose workplace, role (or occupation) is, or can be, associated with:

 - A high risk of assaults on staff

-- Responsibility for manually handling and physically controlling people
+- Responsibility for physically controlling people

 What training do Staff need?